gnuman/leaderboardmvp/server/README.md

-# node-babel-server-boilerplate
-Boilerplate for express server, es6, with eslint and prettier
+# Server for leaderboard mvp

 To watch express